 Attendance or participation in distance education courses is defined as completing and submitting academic work.
-At the semester start, students must complete the course-specific orientation including a required orientation quiz by the deadline to remain enrolled in the course.
-Failure to meet this orientation requirement will result in being withdrawn from the course at the student's expense.
+At the semester start, students must complete the course-specific academic work by the deadline to remain enrolled in each distance course.
+Failure to meet this requirement will result in being withdrawn from the course at the student's expense.